Monroe Elementary School

-Each PLC team meets at least twice a week to look at student learning by evaluating common formative assessment results, gaps in prerequisite skills necessary for mastery of an Essential Learning Target, or a need to discuss/research effective instructional practices to improve the results we are getting.
-The PLC team will then develop an intervention/enrichment plan, often called WIN (What I Need) plan to either reteach, extend, or enrich their collective group of students toward mastery of the Essential Learning.
+Each collaborative team meets at least twice a week to look at student learning by evaluating common formative assessment results, gaps in prerequisite skills necessary for mastery of an Essential Learning Target, or a need to discuss/research effective instructional practices to improve the results we are getting.
+The collaborative team will then develop an intervention/enrichment plan, often called WIN (What I Need) plan to either reteach, extend, or enrich their collective group of students toward mastery of the Essential Learning.
 We use a loose-tight approach.
-While we have a tight agreement that all teachers keep record of mastery toward the Essential Learnings, the team members have the freedom to create record keeping documents that best suit their need/style.
+While we have a tight agreement that all teachers keep record of mastery toward the Essential Learnings, the team members have the freedom to create record-keeping documents that best suit their need/style.
 The majority of our teachers use a simple chart with student names in boxes and the Essential Learning written at the top.
 A green, yellow, and red dot shows progress toward mastery in the student box.
 Once interventions have been executed a Form B CFA is given to reassess mastery.

-Essential Learning Targets from each unit are paced throughout the unit as determined by that PLC team.
+Essential Learning Targets from each unit are paced throughout the unit as determined by that collaborative team.
 Then CFAs are developed and given by all team members on the same day when mastery of a particular target is expected during the unit.
 The team will develop their immediate intervention/enrichment plan to address that target.
 This process is ongoing throughout the unit with CFA checks typically on a 5-10 day cycle.

-PLC teams determine with each CFA how best to execute an intervention/enrichment plan by looking at each teacher’s results, discussing likely misconceptions during the learning process, and based on how many students did not yet master the target and from which classroom.
+Collaborative teams determine with each CFA how best to execute an intervention/enrichment plan by looking at each teacher’s results, discussing likely misconceptions during the learning process, and based on how many students did not yet master the target and from which classroom.
 These interventions and student groupings are very fluid based on student need and performance.

 We also use the NWEA assessment three times a year in math and reading to monitor our students’ growth and achievement.
-PLC teams look collectively at grade level reports to identify the skills students need to fill gaps in learning.
+Collaborative teams look collectively at grade level reports to identify the skills students need to fill gaps in learning.
 We also use this assessment tool to monitor achievement gaps of our subgroups – specifically economically disadvantaged and bottom 20%.

 State assessment data comes in once a year, usually in the summer.
-We look at this data with all PLC teams together and set goals and plans for our own learning and identify schoolwide achievement needs and school improvement action plans.
+We look at this data with all collaborative teams together and set goals and plans for our own learning and identify schoolwide achievement needs and school improvement action plans.

 2. Creating systems of intervention to provide students with additional time and support for learning.

 In our four years of PLC implementation, our intervention systems have grown and evolved dramatically.
 The first year, we identified a set WIN (What I Need) time for every team, every day in their daily schedule.
 It was a set block of time that we used when we needed to execute an intervention plan in response to a team’s CFA.
 Once we developed our Guaranteed and Viable Curriculum in math as well as ELA we realized there would be some weeks we needed time for ELA WIN and math WIN.
 We scheduled two blocks, a block for ELA intervention/enrichment and a block for math intervention/enrichment.
-We were also struggling to coordinate with a district RtI (Response to Intervention) system that was separate from the PLC team and identified students for RtI based on NWEA assessment results instead of mastery of the Guaranteed and Viable Curriculum.
+We were also struggling to coordinate with a district RtI (Response to Intervention) system that was separate from the work of our professional learning community and identified students for RtI based on NWEA assessment results instead of mastery of the Guaranteed and Viable Curriculum.
 In year three of implementation we did a staff book study of Best Practices at Tier 1 Daily Differentiation for Effective Instruction by Gregory, Kaufeldt, and Mattos.
 This book validated our beliefs about PLCs and student learning and challenged us to advocate for best practices in how we have traditionally used Response to Intervention (RtI) in our school.
 A small team from our school attended a PD session through our local education agency on Multi-Tiered Support Systems (MTSS).
 This training was based on the book Simplifying Response to Intervention: Four Essential Guiding Principles by Buffum, Mattos, and Weber.
 This year we have applied our learning from these two books to bring together our PLC work and a previously disjointed RtI system.

-To provide the time for WIN (Intervention/Extension) each PLC set up their schedule so their core subjects are taught at the same time of day.
+To provide the time for WIN (Intervention/Extension) each collaborative team set up their schedule so their core subjects are taught at the same time of day.
 Our classrooms are self-contained, and teachers teach all subjects.
 Instruction is delivered in a Daily 5 or workshop model with short mini-lessons for the whole group followed by students having choices of authentic collaborative or independent work.
-It is during Daily 5 and workshop time that our PLCs execute their interventions and extensions in their classrooms.
+It is during Daily 5 and workshop time that our teachers execute their interventions and extensions in their classrooms.
 Students no longer lose core instruction by being pulled out for remediation based on a school schedule.
-Instead each PLC team takes collective responsibility to ensure all students learn the Essential Learning targets, and when the students do not show this mastery, the team works together to discuss their theories about individual student learning, develop a plan of intervention with targeted instruction by the team, and execute their plan right away.
-No longer do we send our students to someone else of out of our classrooms to get support.
+Instead, each collaborative team takes collective responsibility to ensure all students learn the Essential Learning targets, and when the students do not show this mastery, the team works together to discuss their theories about individual student learning, develop a plan of intervention with targeted instruction by the team, and execute their plan right away.
+No longer do we send our students to someone else out of our classrooms to get support.
 We have two Title 1 instructional aides that previously did the pull-out RtI.
 This year these aides work with all our PLC teams and come into the classrooms during the intervention times as additional support toward mastery of our Essential Learnings.
 Our Speech and Language Pathologist pushes in her speech services right into the classroom.
 She has embraced our Essential Learnings and reinforces these targets with her speech students during her speech work with them.
 Our special education teacher uses our Essential Learnings in his work with students in the Resource Room.
 As we look to the future, we want to develop opportunity to grow this support with more classroom push-in services.

 3. Building teacher capacity to work as members of high performing collaborative teams that focus efforts on improved learning for all students.